Sept 17, 2229

-An alarm blared in Gill's head, the drones he had released earlier spotted many known registered violent criminals converging on his location.
+An alarm blared in Gill's head.
+The drones he had released earlier spotted many known registered violent criminals converging on his location.
 Not waiting for a reply, Gill decided plan B would be less dangerous, and he ran for his car.

 The man got up off the ground cursing, frustrated and feeling emasculated.
 He stomped over to one of the men who showed up.
 Seconds later police sirens could be heard and the streets cleared.

-Soon locating Keren, Gill offered her a ride to the ship off world.
+Locating Keren, Gill offered her a ride to the ship off world.

 She wanted to know what happened but didn't want to talk about it.
-Keren assumed Gill had killed the man, and Gill was not going to tell her he was using the man to collect more information.
-So, they rode on in silence.
+Keren assumed Gill had killed the man and Gill was not going to tell her he was using the man to collect more information.
+So they rode on in silence.

 In his white boxer shorts, Gill ambled to the shower.
 Setting his Aivot to play a Malvina Reynolds song "What Have They Done To The Rain," covered by Marianne Faithfull.
-His head filled with music, an eerie sensation of coming from his ears but also some indiscernible location.
-His brain's way of attempting to figure out how to interpret new sensory input it did not evolve for.
+His head filled with music.
+An eerie sensation of coming from his ears but also some indiscernible location; his brain's way of attempting to figure out how to interpret new sensory input it did not evolve for.

-"I love it," said Gill, smiling.
+"I love it," said Gill smiling.